AymericM78/PowerDataOps/documentation/install.md

 ## Installing Module

-To install PowerXrm module from the PowerShell Gallery, run the following command:
+To install PowerDataOps module from the PowerShell Gallery, run the following command:

 ```
-Install-Module -Name "PowerXrm"
+Install-Module -Name "PowerDataOps"
 ```

-To install PowerXrm module from a specific repository, run the following command:
+To install PowerDataOps module from a specific repository, run the following command:

 ```
-Install-Module -Name "PowerXrm" -Repository "{{repository_name}}"
+Install-Module -Name "PowerDataOps" -Repository "{{repository_name}}"
 ```